zscaler/zscaler-terraformer/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell generate    Fetch resources from the Cloudflare API and generate the respective Terraform stanzas help        Help about any command import      Output `terraform import` compatible commands in order to import resources into state version     Print the version number of zscaler-terraformer
+  completion  Generate the autocompletion script for the specified shell generate    Fetch resources from the ZPA and ZIA API and generate the respective Terraform stanzas help        Help about any command import      Output `terraform import` compatible commands in order to import resources into state version     Print the version number of zscaler-terraformer